Finding social balance

 “These were small groups, which made it easier as I had a common topic to talk about”

-Through affinity diagramming with insights from the interviews, we identified three broad themes: a preference for quality time to get to know others, a need to push oneself to engage socially to improve, and a motivation to enhance social skills and expand social circles.
+Through affinity diagramming with insights from the interviews, we identified three broad themes: a preference for quality time to get to know others, a need to push oneself to engage socially, and a motivation to enhance social skills and expand social circles.
 From these insights, we identified six opportunities:

-• Find People with Similar Interests: Recommend events that align with users’ interests and allow users to filter events based on their comfort level.
+• Find People with Similar Interests: Recommend events that align with users’ interests and allow filtering based on comfort level.

-• Help Connect in Smaller Groups: Give users the option to connect with a few other attendees via the app.
+• Help Connect in Smaller Groups: Provide an option to connect with a few attendees via the app.

-• Qualitative Reflection: Use similarity in preferences for grouping and making recommendations.
+• Qualitative Reflection: Use preferences for grouping and making recommendations.

-• Quantitative Feedback on People and Events: Provide measurable feedback on the growth of connections and the impact of events attended.
+• Quantitative Feedback on People and Events: Offer measurable feedback on connection growth and event impact.

-• Gamification to Motivate Initial Engagement: Use rewards, goals, and leaderboards to motivate users at varying engagement levels.
+• Gamification to Motivate Initial Engagement: Incorporate rewards, goals, and leaderboards to encourage engagement.

 OUTCOME & LEARNING